 History:

-When the line that is now the Skokie Swift first operated as the Niles Center branch (1926-1948), there were a number of stops between the two terminals.
-They included Ridge, Asbury and Dodge in Evanston and Crawford, Kostner, Oakton and Main in Niles Center (Skokie).
+When the Yellow Line first operated as the Niles Center branch of the Chicago Rapid Transit Company (1925-1948), there were a number of stops between the two terminals.
+This was one of three stations in Evanston (the others were Ridge and Asbury) on the east-west leg of the Niles Center branch.

 Dodge station's entrance was located on the east side of the street, below the viaduct.
-Designed by Arthur U. Gerber, who also designed similar stations at Sheridan, South Boulevard, and Central among others, the station house combined elements of Doric and Beaux Arts designs, executed in Terra Cotta.
-Trademark Gerber details include the laurel-framed cartouches, pair of Greek Revival Doric columns, globed lights and the words "Rapid Transit" above the door in Terra Cotta.
+While the tracks above carried trains of both the "L" and the North Shore Line interurban, only "L" trains stopped at the station.
+Designed by Arthur U. Gerber, the station house's front and side elevations, visible from the street, were designed in a style familiar to many "L" riders, resembling stations Gerber designed at Sheridan, South Boulevard, and Central among other locations.
+The building combined elements of Doric and Beaux Arts designs, executed in terra cotta.
+Trademark Gerber details included the laurel-framed cartouches, pair of Greek Revival Doric columns framing the entrance, globed lights and the words "Rapid Transit" above the front door in Terra Cotta.
 The interior was executed in smooth art marble with a spacious fare control area.
 On the street elevation, two retail spaces were provided on either side of the entrance.
 Inside, these flanked a corridor that led to the fare controls, which were located at the back of the building.

 The platform was of the island variety between the two tracks.
 The platform had wood decking and a canopy with metal columns down the center line which split into gently-curving gull wing-shaped roof supports, supporting a wooden canopy roof.
 The stairs were sheltered by wooden enclosures.